Table of Contents

 This phase includes:

-• Gameplay and Systems Programming
+- Gameplay and Systems Programming

 This is the backbone of the game.
-It involves coding core mechanics, player controls, progression systems, physics, and interactions to ensure the game feels responsive, balanced, and engaging.
+It involves coding core mechanics, player controls, progression systems, physics, and interactions to ensure the game feels responsive, balanced, and engaging. - Level and Mission Design

 Level and mission design structure the player experience.
-This includes pacing challenges, guiding player flow, designing objectives, and ensuring gameplay remains engaging across different stages of the game.
+This includes pacing challenges, guiding player flow, designing objectives, and ensuring gameplay remains engaging across different stages of the game. - AI Behavior and Logic

 AI systems control non-player characters and game entities.
-This focuses on decision-making, state machines, pathfinding, and difficulty scaling to create believable and challenging gameplay scenarios.
+This focuses on decision-making, state machines, pathfinding, and difficulty scaling to create believable and challenging gameplay scenarios. - Multiplayer and Backend Systems

 This covers networking, matchmaking, server architecture, data synchronization, and security.
-Reliable backend systems are critical for stability, scalability, and fair multiplayer experiences.
+Reliable backend systems are critical for stability, scalability, and fair multiplayer experiences. - Engine Integration and Optimization

 This ensures all systems work efficiently within the chosen game engine.
 Optimization focuses on performance, memory usage, load times, and platform-specific requirements to deliver a smooth player experience.